BatmanGautham/Simple-calculator-app-Native/README.md

 cd gs-calculator

 Install dependencies and start the app:
--npm install
+- npm install
--npm start
+- npm start
--Open the Expo Go app on your mobile device and scan the QR code shown in the terminal or browser to run the app.
+- Open the Expo Go app on your mobile device and scan the QR code shown in the terminal or browser to run the app.

 <img src="./assets/images/calc-screenshot.jpg" alt="Calculator Screenshot" height="400" />